baronvonbeck/CryptocurrencyTracker/README.md

 ## How to Run
 Run DynamoDB Local.

-In the directory where the repository is,
+In the directory where the repository is, run either

     * node ./app.js
     * nodemon ./app.js

-Now, navigate to the following URL : http://localhost:8000
+Now, navigate to the following URL : http://localhost:8080

-The default URL is set to localhost with port # 8000.
+The default URL is set to localhost with port # 8080.

 ## TODO
     * User environment file for port (default is 8000).